mk556/mk556.github.io/_drafts/running-spark-on-dataproc-and-loading-to-bigquery-using-apache-airflow.md

 {% endraw %}
 ```

-You can checkout more airflow scripts on my [repo](https://github.com/mk556/airflow-scripts).
+You can checkout the full code [here](https://github.com/mk556/airflow-scripts/blob/master/gcs-dataproc-bigquery.py) and more airflow scripts on my [repo](https://github.com/mk556/airflow-scripts).